Close

 What is an investment scam?

-An investment scam is a fake investment opportunity presented to individuals by scammers who impersonate real people from financial service firms.
-The scammers will present extremely appealing investment opportunities through a series of highly convincing interactions, often supported by sophisticated fake disclosure documents and application material.
+An investment scam is a counterfeit investment opportunity presented to individuals by scammers who may impersonate real people from financial service firms.
+The scammers often present extremely appealing “too good to be true” investment opportunities through one or more highly convincing interactions, supported by sophisticated fake materials, such as disclosure documents, application material, product reviews, apps and websites.

 How can I avoid being scammed?

 Treat any unsolicited contact from financial service firms or individuals who are not your trusted financial adviser with suspicion.
-FSI does not make direct contact with prospective individual investors regarding investment opportunities.
+First Sentier Investors does not make direct contact with prospective individual investors regarding investment opportunities.

 What are some indicators of an investment scam?